 These time limits are called statutes of limitations.

-The statute of limitations for most personal injury claims in Florida is four years from the date of the accident.
+The statute of limitations for most personal injury claims in Florida is two years from the date of the accident.

 Immediately after an accident takes place, it is best to contact a Clearwater accident lawyer; it helps to avoid getting your right declined by insurance companies and facing legal pitfalls.
 Wendy Doyle-Palumbo is here to help you today.